Jammu–Baramulla line: Safety

 There are Closed-circuit television cameras at major bridges, tunnels and stations, and all major bridges and tunnels are illuminated.
 Three-aspect colour-light signalling is installed on the route for safety, and GSM-R equipment will be installed in the future to improve its quality.

 Maintenance

 Maintenance workshop is at Badgam, north of Srinagar.
 It is owned-operated by Indian Railways's Jammu Railway Division of Northern zone.

 Construction

 The total project cost in 2022 was INR28,000 crore (~US$3.5 billion).

 Challenges

 Training rounding a snow-laden curve in Qazigund.

-The line was one of the most difficult rail project undertaken on the Indian subcontinent.
+The line was one of the most difficult rail project undertaken on the South Asia.
 The young Himalayas are geologically surprising and problematic.
 The track's alignment presents one of the greatest railway engineering challenges ever faced; only Tibet's Qingzang Railway, completed in 2006 across permafrost and climbing to over 5000 m above sea level, is comparable.
 Although the Indian temperatures are less severe, the region experiences harsh winters with heavy snowfall.
 In the Pir Panjal Range, most peaks exceed 15000 ft in height.